mihaiconstantin/powerly/docs/tutorial/index.md

     <img src="/images/content/powerly-tutorial-introduction-example-validation.png" alt="Example of validation output for powerly package">
 </div>

+We may also choose to provide a specific sample size for the validation via the `sample` argument.
+In this case, the validation will be run for the provided sample size instead.
+Providing a specific `sample` value is akin to manually searching for an optimal value.

 ## Next Steps

 This introduction is intended to provide the bare minimum information needed to